Teradata/stacki-wiki/stacki-License.md

 3. All advertising and press materials, printed or electronic, mentioning features or use of this software must display the following acknowledgement:

-         "This product includes software developed by StackIQ"
+> This product includes software developed by StackIQ

 4. Except as permitted for the purposes of acknowledgment in paragraph 3, neither the name or logo of this software nor the names of its